ziqni-tech/ziqni-admin-sdks/java/docs/ContestsApi.md

-Returns a leaderborad for the Contests id provided
+Use /leadeboard instead, Returns a leaderborad for the Contests id provided

 ### Example